catherineisonline/bankist/README.md

 # Bankist

-Bankist is a fictitious and minimalistic online banking application.
+Bankist is a fictional and minimalistic online banking application.

 Everything you need in a modern bank and more.
 · 100% digital bank